 - Consideration of Strategies for Students with Autism.
-The SPECIAL EDUCATION DEPT will ensure that for a student eligible for special education and related services as a student with Autism, the student's ARD committee considers the eleven strategies as described in the District's AUTISM IEP SUPPLEMENT, and includes as part of the IEP any strategies deemed necessary and appropriate for the student.
-Those strategies deemed necessary and appropriate for the student may be incorporated throughout the IEP and/or described in a supplement. - Transition Services.
-Beginning not later than the first IEP to be in effect when a student turns 14 and then updated annually, the SPECIAL EDUCATION DEPT shall ensure that the student's IEP as developed by the student's ARD committee includes: - appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment, and, where appropriate, independent living skills; and - the transition services (including courses of study) needed to assist the student in reaching those goals.40
+The Diagnostician will ensure that for a student eligible for special education and related services as a student with Autism, the student's ARD committee considers annually the eleven strategies as described in the District's Autism Supplement and includes as part of the IEP any strategies deemed necessary and appropriate for the student.43 Those strategies deemed necessary and appropriate for the student may be incorporated throughout the IEP and/or described in a supplement. - IEP development for Students with Dyslexia.
+The Diagnostician will ensure that for a student eligible for special education and related services as a student with the specific learning disability of dyslexia or a related disorder, the IEP will be developed consistent with the requirements specified in "TEA's Dyslexia Handbook."44 - Transition Services.
+Beginning not later than the first IEP to be in effect when a student turns 14 and then updated annually, the Diagnostician shall ensure that the student's ARD committee considers and, if appropriate, addresses in the student's IEP: - appropriate student involvement in the student's transition to life outside the public school system; - appropriate involvement in the student's transition by the student's parents and other persons invited to participate by the student's parent or the District; - appropriate postsecondary education options, including preparation for postsecondary-level coursework; - appropriate functional vocational evaluation; - appropriate circumstances for facilitating a referral of the student or the student's parents to a governmental agency for services or public benefits, including a referral to a governmental agency to place the student on a waiting list for public benefits; and